Order GOBIIFORMES: Family OXUDERCIDAE (p-z)

 Rhinogobius brunneus (Temminck & Schlegel 1845) brown, referring to its dark-brown dominant coloration

-Rhinogobius bucculentus (Herre 1927) full cheeks, described as “bulging” [placed in Tukugobius by some workers, which is treated here as a junior synonym of Rhinogobius]
+Rhinogobius bucculentus (Herre 1927) full cheeks, described as “bulging” [placed in Tukugobius by some workers, treated here as a synonym of Rhinogobius]

 Rhinogobius candidianus (Regan 1908) anus, belonging to: Lake Candidius, Taiwan, type locality

-Rhinogobius carpenteri Seale 1910 in honor of American naturalist William Dorr Carpenter (1879-1958), who helped collect type (and other Filipino fishes for Seale) [placed in Tukugobius by some workers, which is treated here as a junior synonym of Rhinogobius]
+Rhinogobius carpenteri Seale 1910 in honor of American naturalist William Dorr Carpenter (1879-1958), who helped collect type (and other Filipino fishes for Seale) [placed in Tukugobius by some workers, treated here as a synonym of Rhinogobius]

 Rhinogobius changjiangensis Chen, Miller, Wu & Fang 2002 ensis, suffix denoting place: Changhwajiang River, Hainan Island, China, type locality